USING THIS FORUM

 Take English pounds.
 Scottish ones can be changed but often a poorer rate is obtained.

-Change your £s in the small supermarkets, bars, restaurants, banks, trip agencies and some shops.
+Change your £s in the small supermarkets, bars, restaurants and some shops.
 These are safer and will give you a better exchange rate.
 Change in multiples of £100 as it will then be easier for you to work out what you should receive back.
 These exchanges should be free of commission.
 If commission is mentioned then go elsewhere.

-Do NOT use the change shops.
+Do NOT use the official looking Change Shops.
 They often charge bogus “commissions” and “taxes”.
-Also there have been many instances of people being short changed.
+Also there have been many instances of people being short changed or otherwise ripped off.

 No matter where you change your money… count it in front of the staff before leaving the premises.
 Do not be shy about doing this as the staff will certainly count your money in front of you before making the exchange.